bradchristie/taminations-flutter/assets/b1/right_and_left_thru.md

 On the call "Right and Left Thru, Full Turn", the Courtesy Turn will be for a full 360 degrees, and the ending formation will be Couples Back-To-Back.
-See "Part 4: Additional Detail: Commands: Fractions".
+See "Additional Detail: Commands: Fractions".

 On the call "Right and Left Thru and 1/4 More", the Courtesy Turn will be for 270 degrees, and the ending formation will be a Right-Hand Two-Faced Line.
-See "Part 4: Additional Detail: Commands: Fractions".
+See "Additional Detail: Commands: Fractions".

-###### @ Copyright 1994, 2000-2017 by CALLERLAB Inc., The International Association of Square Dance Callers.
+###### @ Copyright 1994, 2000-2021 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.